mauroreisvieira/harmonix-hub/packages/prettier/README.md

 # @harmonix-hub/prettier

-This package provides Prettier configurations for projects developed with Code Harmony Kit.
+This package provides Prettier configurations for projects developed with Harmonix hub.

 ## Installation